History of Pittsburgh in Timeline

 In 2011, The Economist's Global Liveability Ranking placed Pittsburgh as the most livable city in the United States.

-In 2011, an analysis valued the annual benefits of Pittsburgh's urban forest between $10 and $13 million.
+In 2011, an analysis valued the annual benefits of Pittsburgh's urban forest between $10 and $13 million, based on contributions to aesthetics, energy use, and air quality.

-In 2011, the Port of Pittsburgh ranked as the 20th-largest port in the United States, handling almost 34 million short tons of river cargo.
+In 2011, the Port of Pittsburgh ranked as the 20th-largest port in the United States with almost 34 million short tons of river cargo.

 2011: Pittsburgh Dad Series on YouTube